A boutique consulting firm

 ATQ works with service providers to help them understand their social investment options, engage with investors and prepare the business case to raise funding.
 We can help you raise both direct working capital and backing for a Social Impact Bond.

 All of our clients are voluntary, community and social enterprises (VCSE) delivering services that improve social outcomes across a wide range of areas.
 These include community health, social care, offender rehabilitation, children and families, and social housing.

 Where Government is commissioning providers to deliver through SIBs (such as DWP Innovation Funds, Fair Chance Fund, Youth Engagement Fund etc.) we work with you to raise the funds from investors.
 While ATQ does not operate as a contract holding intermediary we are happy to manage any special purpose vehicle that does hold the contract.

-ATQ helps social sector providers large and small build capacity and long term sustainability by improving both contract and investment readiness.
-We are an approved provider under the Investment and Contract Readiness, Big Potential and Impact Readiness Funds.
+ATQ helps social sector providers, large and small, build capacity and long term sustainability by improving both contract and investment readiness.
+We are or have been an approved provider under the Investment and Contract Readiness, Big Potential, Impact Readiness and Impact for Growth Funds.

 Our support ranges from organisational development (do we have the right people with the right skills?) through strategic analysis (what is our plan for developing our services in this sector?) to “sleeves rolled up” support to bid writing and pitching to commissioners and investors.
-We also help providers improve their measurement of social impact and the systems and processes needed to support social impact measurement and management
+We also help providers put in place the organisational changes, systems and processes needed to support successful impact measurement and management